ybai62868/OpenCL_Xilinx-Intel_HeteroCL/README.md

 ## Technical Report

-Please see  [TECHNICAL_DETAILS.md](docs/TECHNICAL_DETAILS.md) for learning how to add FPGA backend for HeteroCL.
+Please see  [TECHNICAL_DETAILS.md](docs/TECHNICAL_DETAILS.md) for learning how to add FPGA backend (Code Generation and Runtime) for HeteroCL.

 ---